newsraft/newsraft/README.md

 ## Description

-Newsraft is a [feed reader](https://en.wikipedia.org/wiki/News_aggregator) with [ncurses](https://en.wikipedia.org/wiki/Ncurses) user interface.
-It's greatly inspired by [Newsboat](https://www.newsboat.org) and tries to be its lightweight counterpart.
+Newsraft is a [feed reader](https://en.wikipedia.org/wiki/News_aggregator) with text-based user interface.
+It's greatly inspired by [Newsboat](https://www.newsboat.org) and tries to be its lightweight counterpart

 ![Newsraft in action](doc/newsraft.png)